 About the Frederick S. Pardee Management Library

 The Frederick S. Pardee Management Library is named for its donor, Frederick S. Pardee, a recipient of undergraduate and graduate degrees from the Boston University School of Management.
 The library, opened in March 1997, is an important component in the educational program in the School of Management.
-Located on the west end of the second and third floors of the Rafik B. Hariri Building, the library is a modern facility with ample study space, team rooms for group study, and ethernet and wireless connectivity.
+Located on the west end of the second and third floors of the Rafik B. Hariri Building, the library provides study space, collaborative areas, and team rooms for group study.

 The library’s resources are supplemented by Mugar Memorial Library’s extensive research collection in the social sciences and humanities.
-Maps and floor plans of Pardee Library and other Boston University libraries are available here.
+Directions to Pardee Library and maps and floor plans to other Boston University libraries are available here.